-NCERT solutions for Science Forests Our Lifeline Class 7 Science specifically deals with the issues of forests.
+7th Class solutions for Science Forests Our Lifeline specifically deals with the issues of forests and importance of forests to our life.
 Forests have always been a source of many natural resources over the decades.
 Man’s ancestors considered forests to be their home for millions of years.
 It is only with the advent of civilization that we started to move away from forests and start producing our own source of food and resources.
 Today, the forests are home to many species of plants and animals.
 They form the ecosystem and each species has a specific role to play.

 Q.1.
 Explain how animals make forest clean and regenerate.